farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 # The Game | Charge SRD

-In this game, you and your friends get together to tell an interactive story about a group of fictional character you create.
-Those characters face obstacles and challenges, and you get to decide how they react.
-The world then changes based on what the characters do.
+In this game, you and your friends get together to tell an interactive story about a group of fictional characters facing, and trying to overcome obstacles.
+In this game, you decide how the characters resolve those challenges, and how the world reacts to those actions.

 ### What You Need To Play